 Funding associated with a Sustainability Research Grant can be used to support any project related expenses.
 The award may be applied to tuition in cases of demonstrated unmet (high) financial need.

 All endowed grant funds are tied to the academic year of the award and do not roll over to subsequent years.

 All equipment and software purchased with sustainability grant funds become property of Elon University.
 Elon does not pay students or Elon faculty for their labor (e.g., transcription, inter-rater reliability), but Elon will reimburse for gift cards for participants and professional transcription like rev.com.

-Access the application on the Undergraduate Research Endowed Grants web page.
+Please visit the Undergraduate Research Endowed Grants web page for application details.

 Click here to go to the Writing Center for help with the application.

-Note: To receive any support for undergraduate research activities involving human subjects, approval from the Institutional Review Board (IRB) must be in place before any data collection takes place.
+Note: To receive any support from the Undergraduate Research Program, including being accepted to SURF, applicable approval from the Institutional Review Board (IRB) must be in place before any data collection from human subjects takes place.
 View the IRB Web site for more information about this requirement.

 - Applicants are or will be engaged in independent, faculty-mentored undergraduate research.